sauerbraten/p1xbraten/README.md

 ### [scoreboard.patch](./patches/scoreboard.patch)

-- enables suicide and detailed, per-weapon damage recording and cleans up the scoreboard look
+- enables suicide and detailed, per-weapon damage recording

     Note that suicide and damage recording is only accurate in games you observed from the beginning.
 When you join a running game, all previous damage is unknown, and suicides are only initialized from negative frag counts.

+- cleans up the scoreboard look (for example, right-justifies numeric scoreboard columns)

 - adds scoreboard toggles:
     - `showflags`: when 1, shows the number of flags scored by a player; always hidden in non-flag modes